kaustubhhakim/atmodeller/docs/installation.rst

 2a.
 Fork and clone the repository
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you plan to contribute to *Atmodeller* or want to work independently, it's recommended to first fork the repository to your personal account or to an organisation you belong to.
-This gives you full control over your changes and the ability to manage your own private branches.
+This gives you full control over your changes and the ability to manage your own branches.

 Follow these steps: